barneybro/HemlockVillage/README.md

 # Hemlock Village Website

 ## Overview
-Hemlock Village is a web application designed to streamline user management and facilitate role-based access within a healthcare environment.
-The platform allows users to register, manage appointments, and interact with an organized dashboard.
+Hemlock Village is a web application designed as our final project, built to manage an assisted living facility.
+The platform provides role-based access for different healthcare professionals, allowing administrators, doctors, nurses, and staff to log in and access specific features tailored to their roles.
+Users can register, manage appointments, search for patients or employees, and navigate an organized dashboard to streamline daily operations.

 ### **Technologies Used**
 - **Backend:** Laravel (PHP Framework)